defenseunicorns/delivery-aws-iac/examples/complete-example/README.md

-# EKS Cluster Deployment with new VPC
+# EKS Cluster Deployment with new VPC & Big Bang Dependencies

 This example deploys the following Basic EKS Cluster with VPC